 Corn and small grains can be affected by fallow syndrome, but cover crops can reduce risks.
 Crop News, 2014

 Assessing crop survivability and feasibility of replanting after a late June hail event.
-Crop News, 2014
+2014

 Agronomic and disease issues for corn and soybean exposed to prolonged periods of high soil moisture and cool temperatures.
-Crop News, 2014
+2014

 Excessive soil moisture and fluctuating temperatures make this a good time to check fields for seedling disease and efficacy of seed treatments.
 Crop News, 2014